A Kill in the Morning

 Want to read it?

 If you’d like to discuss A Kill in the Morning , please email me .
-If you think it sounds good then please share it using the buttons below.
+Otherwise feel free to share it using the buttons below.